severalnines/docs/user-guide/mysql/overview.rst

 * **Selected as Default Graph**
 	- Choose Yes if you want to set the graph as default when viewing the Overview page.

 ..
-Note:: You can rearrange dashboard order by drag and drop above.
+Note:: You can rearrange dashboard order by drag and drop.

 Server Load
 ````````````